-The Plan supports circular economy principles: reuse and refurbishment in preference to demolition and new construction.

-- 1. Retrofitting Existing Buildings The Plan supports retrofitting existing buildings over new build. - a.
-The Plan encourages sensitive retrofitting of energy efficiency measures and the use of micro renewables, including the retrofitting of listed buildings, where it is sited and designed to minimise impact on amenity, does not result in loss of historic fabric or otherwise affect the significance of the building or harm the character of the area. - b.
-In retrofitting, the Plan encourages the use of low embodied energy materials and technologies, such as timber, timber projects, lime, etc. - 2.
-Net zero carbon development The Plan supports net-zero carbon development and expects all development to meet the highest environmental standards, while preserving the significance of any heritage asset. - a.
-Development should reduce greenhouse gas emissions through minimising both annual and peak energy demand by following the steps of the Energy Hierarchy.
-The Plan requires major development to demonstrate how it achieves greenhouse-gas reduction targets at least equal to the New London Plan 2021 targets under Policy SI 2. - b.
-All new build should achieve at least net zero carbon and will be encouraged to be net energy positive within the constraints of existing development policies. - c.
-Conversions or extensions of 250sqm should aim to achieve operational net zero carbon. - 3.
-Sustainable Materials and Practices The Plan encourages the use of sustainable and local materials and water efficiency. - a.
-Construction should prioritise the use of sustainable materials such as reused, recycled and sustainably managed materials, minimising the carbon footprint associated with transportation and ensuring responsible sourcing practices. - b.
-Major new build should include a whole-life carbon assessment. - c.
-The Plan requires development to maintain, restore, and where possible, increase permeable surface areas, and to consider ways to slow water runoff, including using a sustainable drainage system where appropriate, such as attenuation tanks. - d.
-The Plan welcomes proposals that exceed Camden's requirement to be water efficient by such measures as grey-water recycling, permeable paving, and drought-resistant landscaping.
-The use of rainwater harvesting will be expected where feasible.
+- 1. Circular Economy Principles: The Plan supports circular economy principles such as reuse and refurbishment in preference to demolition and new construction.
+The Plan supports retrofitting existing buildings over new build by: - a) The sensitive retrofitting of energy efficiency measures and use of micro renewables.
+This includes listed buildings, where sited and designed to minimise impact on amenity and does not result in the loss of historic fabric or otherwise affect the significance of the building or its setting. - b) Use of low embodied energy materials and technologies, such as timber, timber projects, lime, etc. - 2.
+Net Zero Carbon Development: The Plan supports net zero carbon development and expects all development to meet the highest environmental standards, while preserving the significance of any heritage asset. - a) Development should reduce greenhouse gas emissions through minimising both annual and peak energy demand by following the steps of the Energy Hierarchy.
+The Plan requires major development to demonstrate how it achieves greenhousegas reduction targets at least equal to the New London Plan 2021 targets under Policy SI 2. - b) All new build should achieve at least net zero carbon and will be encouraged to be net energy positive within the constraints of existing development policies. - c) Conversions or extensions of 250sqm should aim to achieve operational net zero carbon. - 3.
+Sustainable Materials and Practices: The Plan expects the use of sustainable and local materials and water efficiency measure through: - a) Prioritising sustainable materials (e.g. reused, recycled, and sustainably managed) to minimise the carbon footprint associated with transportation and ensuring responsible sourcing practices. - b) Major new build should include a whole-life carbon assessment. - c) Maintaining, restoring, and where possible, increasing permeable in the sense of porous surface areas.
+Applicants should slow water run-off, using a sustainable drainage system where appropriate, such as storm attenuation tanks. - d) Aiming to exceed the Local Plan requirements to be water efficient by such measures as grey-water recycling, permeable paving, drought-resistant landscaping, and rainwater harvesting.

-4. Sustainable Design
+4. Sustainable Design: